Skip to content

 The duty to report guest data to the authorities predates RD 933/2021.
 It falls under public safety, an area where some autonomous communities hold their own competences.

-The result is that the substantive obligation —collecting guest data and reporting it— is essentially the same as in the rest of Spain.
-The technical channel is different.
-SES.HOSPEDAJES is not the right tool.
+So the substantive obligation (collecting guest data and reporting it) is essentially the same as in the rest of Spain.
+What changes is the technical channel.
+SES.HOSPEDAJES doesn’t work here.
 Each region runs its own system and procedure.

 Do I need to register guests with Mossos and SES.HOSPEDAJES?

 The location of the property decides the channel.
-A flat in Barcelona reports to the Mossos.
-A flat in Bilbao reports to the Ertzaintza.
-A flat in Valencia reports to SES.HOSPEDAJES.
-The OTA the guest booked through is irrelevant.
+A flat in Barcelona reports to the Mossos, a flat in Bilbao to the Ertzaintza, a flat in Valencia to SES.HOSPEDAJES.

 Catalonia guest registration: Mossos d’Esquadra requirements